-- Observe that the completeness of the system GL may not imply the completeness of GL1, i.e. we don't know if the new system GL1 is complete (in fact, it is! but has to be proved). - QUESTION 3 Let GL be the Gentzen style proof system for classical logic defined in chapter 6.
+Observe that the completeness of the system GL may not imply the completeness of GL1, i.e. we don't know if the new system GL1 is complete (in fact, it is!).

+Let \mathbf{GL} be the Gentzen style proof system for classical logic defined in chapter 6.
 Prove, by constructing a counter-model defined by a proper decomposition tree that